nikcleju/DSP_Course/Lectures/01_Sampling.md

-# Sampling of Analog Signals
+# I. Analog and Digital Signals

 ## Signals

 - Signal = a measurable quantity which varies in time, space or some other variable

+* Examples:
-- Example: a voltage signal
+    - a voltage which varies in time (1D voltage signal)
+    - sound pressure which varies in time (sound signal)
+    - intensity of light which varies across a photo (2D image)

 - Represented as a mathematical function, e.g. $v(t)$.

+## Off Topic

-- Off Topic: Glossary
+- Glossary:
     - "e.g." = "*exampli gratia*" (lat.) = "for example" (eng.) = "de exemplu" (rom.)
     - "i.e." = "*id est*" (lat) = "that is" (eng.) = "adică" (rom.)

 ## Signal dimension

-- Unidimensional (1D) signal: = a function of a signal variable
+- **Unidimensional** (1D) signal = a function of a single variable
-    - Example: $v(t)$ = a function of time
+    - Example: a voltage signal $v(t)$ only varies in time.

-- Multidimensional (2D, 3D, ...) signal = a function of multiple variables
+- **Multidimensional** (2D, 3D ...
+M-D) signal = a function of a multiple variables
-    - Example: intensity of an image across a photo, $I(x,y)$, depends on the two coordinates $x$ and $y$ that specify the position
+    - Example: intensity of a grayscale image $I(x,y)$ across the surface of a photo

+- In these lectures we consider only 1D signals, but the theory is similar

 ## Continuous and discrete signals